Xilinx/Vitis_Libraries/vision/README.md

      LD_LIBRARY_PATH setting.
 User needs to remove ${env_var:LD_LIBRARY_PATH} from the project environment settings for the function to build successfully.
   * rgbir2bayer, isppipeline_rgbir PL functions are not supplied with input images
-  * Software emulation for Warptransform L2 testcases doesn't work because of a known issue with platform.
-  * Warptransform L1 URAM cases fail CSim because of a known HLS issue.